Palm Bus

-,

 History

+1933–2014: Cannes buses history

 The city of Cannes was, until 1933, served by an urban tramway system, the Tramway de Cannes, as well as an inter-urban tramway, the Tramway de Nice et du Littoral until 1953.

 The first bus services within Cannes and between Cannes and le Cannet began in 1936.
 Cannes bus company operated four lines: